 Align the ankle joint.
 The foot and ankle should be positioned such that the ankle is neutral with respect to dorsiflexion and plantarflexion.
-The foot should be in approximately 5-10° of external rotation and 5° of hindfoot valgus.
-With the foot and ankle held in this alignment, use multiple Ø2.0 mm K-wires to temporarily fix the tibiotalar and subtalar joints as shown.
-Provisional fixation wires should be placed in the anterolateral to posteromedial direction for the tibiotalar joint.
+The foot should be in approximately $5-10^{\circ}$ of external rotation and 5° of hindfoot valgus.
+With the foot and ankle held in this alignment, use multiple $\emptyset 2.0$ mm K-wires to temporarily fix the tibiotalar and subtalar joints as shown.
+Provisional fixation wires should be placed in the anterolateral to posteromedial direction for the tibiotalar joint, and posterior to anterior direction for the subtalar joint.